 At Arbury School, we will not tolerate bullying.
-We define bullying as: 'repetitive, intentional hurting of one person or group by another person or group, where the relationship involves an imbalance of power.
-It can happen face to face or online.'
+We define bullying as: 'When someone deliberately threatens, frightens, abuses or hurts another person.'
 For example; persistent name-calling, harassment, threatening, physical violence, lying-in wait or verbal violence.

 Arbury Primary School has a commitment to equality in respect of disability, ethnicity, culture, national origin, national status, gender, gender identity, religion, faith background or sexual identity.
 We do not tolerate bullying in any form.
 To ensure we create an inclusive environment we teach children to value and respect others.
 We are proud that our children and the school community welcome all newcomers and treat each other with kindness and respect.